 Is FL Studio Soundgoodizer Good for Mastering?

-You can place the FL Studio Soundgoodizer in the FX mastering plugin chain after the initial EQ adjustments.
-This will enhance dynamics and overall presence.
-Its compression and enhancement effects can glue the mix together, adding warmth and perceived loudness.
+However, you can use Soundgoodizer on master if it gives you the sound you desire.
+Place the FL Studio Soundgoodizer in the FX mastering plugin chain after the initial EQ adjustments.
+This will enhance dynamics, and its compression can “glue” the mix together, adding warmth and more perceived loudness.

 Conclusion